medic/cht-sync/README.md

 At the core of the CHT-sync toolkit are Logstash, PostgREST, and DBT.
 Logstash plays a key role in the data synchronization process, facilitating the extraction of data from CouchDB and transferring it to PostgREST, ensuring real-time updates in PostgreSQL.
 PostgREST, on the other hand, acts as a RESTful API layer, enabling convenient interactions with PostgreSQL for data storage and retrieval.

-Once the data is synchronized and stored in PostgreSQL, it undergoes transformation using predefined DBT models from the cht-pipeline.
+Once the data is synchronized and stored in PostgreSQL, it undergoes transformation using predefined DBT models from the [cht-pipeline](https://github.com/medic/cht-pipeline).
 DBT plays a crucial role in preparing the data in a format that is optimized for querying and analysis, ensuring the data is readily available for analytics purposes.

 CHT-sync also leverages Superset, an analytics and dashboarding platform, to provide intuitive visualizations and interactive analytics on the synchronized data stored in PostgreSQL.
 Superset empowers users to explore and gain valuable insights from the data, enabling informed decision-making and data-driven actions.

 The overall architecture of CHT-sync is driven by the seamless integration of these technologies.
 CouchDB serves as the source database, containing the original data to be synchronized.
 Logstash, PostgREST, and DBT facilitate the data flow from CouchDB to PostgreSQL, transforming it into a queriable format.
 PostgreSQL acts as the centralized repository for the synchronized and transformed data, while Superset provides the interface for users to explore and visualize the analytics.

-## Environment Variables

-The required environment variables and their corresponding environments can be found in the `env.template` file.
-These variables must be present either in a `.env` file located in the root directory or set directly by the operating system.